Home

 Some of those figures, including MOAA’s example of a typical enlisted retiree losing $83,000 after 20 years of service, were cited in lawmakers’ efforts to rescind the measure.

 This work on the Hill, alongside the phone calls, letters, and visits from MOAA members and The Military Coalition, led to the inclusion of repeal language in a separate bill, speeding the process to ensure rapid passage.
 The bill rescinding this attempt to reduce military retired pay became law Feb.
-15, 2014, averting financial disaster for existing retirees and those to come who entered uniformed services prior to Jan.
+15, 2014, averting financial disaster for existing retirees and those to come who entered uniformed service prior to Jan.
 1, 2014.

 Boosting Compensation Significantly for Retirees With 50% VA Disability (and Fighting for Full Concurrent Receipt)*